mvs-org/docs-mvs-org/source/zh-cn/docs/assets-operations.md

 ## 关于资产证书

 **it's composed of three parts:**
 "certs" : kind of asset cert.
-It may contain many kinds, now only `ISSUE` cert is supported.
+It may contain many kinds, now only `ISSUE` and 'DOMAIN' cert are supported.
 We may add some other cert kinds later soon.
 "owner" : asset cert address.
 Later it may be a DID symbol (not supported at present).
 "symbol" : asset symbol/name.
 ```
 $ ./bin/mvs-cli getaccountasset --cert test1 passwd1
 {
     "assetcerts" :
     [
         {
             "address" : "M8iiHdPdTyPfyQY8464bDso7b421JqdShE",
-			"certs" : "ISSUE",
+            "certs" : 1,
             "owner" : "M8iiHdPdTyPfyQY8464bDso7b421JqdShE",
             "symbol" : "A1"
         }
     ]
 }
 ```
 ***